writethedocs/www/docs/2014/blog/announcing-conference-talks-eu.rst

 This will give you an opportunity to get to know your fellow attendees a bit better, and talk about the things we learned that day.

-The party venue will be near the conference venue, so you can head over after dinner on Monday night.
+The party venue is near the conference venue, so you can head over after dinner on Monday night.

 Announcing Student and Corporate tickets